bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 agnostically run tests for different languages and their associated testing frameworks.

-Note, Neovim inbuilt terminal is extremely well integrated with *vim-test*.
-The above *has neovim* configuration will run tests in a split terminal window which is very nice when test-driven-design.
+Note, Neovim's inbuilt terminal is extremely well integrated with *vim-test*.
+The above *has neovim* configuration will run tests in a split terminal window unlike Vim which will shell-out to the system.

 Tim Pope Plugins
 ================